Other University Software

 Make sure you check your audio settings prior to a meeting.

-We would advise you to connect to Webex, Skype for Business or MS Teams directly from your home machine rather than Remote Desktop Connecting (RDC) to your office machine - this will help avoid audio issues and will give you a far better experience.
+We would advise you to connect to Webex, Skype for Business or MS Teams directly from your home machine - this will help avoid audio issues and will give you a far better experience.